MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-aug-2024.md

 - **Secure Boot Advanced Targeting (SBAT) and Linux Extensible Firmware Interface (EFI)**.
 This update applies SBAT to systems that run Windows and stops vulnerable Linux EFI (shim bootloaders) from running.
 This update doesn't apply to systems that dual-boot Windows and Linux.
 After the update is applied, older Linux ISO images might not boot.
 If this occurs, work with your Linux vendor to get an updated ISO image.

 - **Domain Name System (DNS)**.
 This update hardens DNS server security to address CVE-2024-37968.
-If the configurations of your domains aren't up to date, you might get the SERVFAIL error or a time out.
+If the configurations of your domains aren't up to date, you might get the SERVFAIL error or a time-out.

 For more information about security vulnerabilities, see the [Security Update Guide](https://msrc.microsoft.com/update-guide/) and the [August 2024 Security Updates](https://msrc.microsoft.com/update-guide/releaseNote/2024-Aug).

 ## Known issues

-Microsoft is not currently aware of any issues with this update.
+Microsoft isn't currently aware of any issues with this update.

 ## To install this update